Robert H. Liebeck: Teaching career

-Liebeck has lectured in aerodynamics and aircraft design courses at several universities.
-Since 1995 he has been a Professor of the Practice of Aerodynamics at the Massachusetts Institute of Technology where he lectures in aeronautics.
-Since 2000, Liebeck has also been an adjunct professor at the University of California, Irvine.
+Liebeck lectured in aerodynamics and aircraft design courses at several universities.
+Since 1995 he was a Professor of the Practice of Aerodynamics at the Massachusetts Institute of Technology where he lectured in aeronautics..
+Liebeck was also an adjunct professor at the University of California, Irvine from 2000 to 2025, where he taught aerospace engineering courses.
 He was also an adjunct professor teaching aerodynamics, flight mechanics and airplane design at the University of Southern California from 1977 to 2000.

+Death

+Liebeck died on January 12, 2026, at the age of 87.

 Awards and recognition

 Liebeck was presented with the Brigadier General Charles E. "Chuck" Yeager International Aeronautical Achievement Award in 2012.
 In 2011 Liebeck was inducted into the Hall of Fame at the College of Engineering at Illinois, an honor which "recognizes Illinois engineering alumni, and others affiliated with the college, who have made significant achievements in leadership, entrepreneurship, and innovation of great impact to society".
 That same year he was presented with "Engineering the Future" award from the Henry Samueli School of Engineering for his work in aeronautics and contributions to the school.

 Liebeck's awards and honors include: